kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Saturated designs for screening
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A saturated design can be likened to a well trained doctor asking you specific questions and recommending specific diagnostic tests to identify a disease or problem.
-On the other hand, if you sit there and repeat to the doctor all your symptoms, you may or may not get an accurate diagnosis.
+A :index:`saturated design <pair: saturated design; experiments>` can be likened to a well trained doctor asking you a few, but very specific, questions to identify a disease or problem.
+On the other hand, if you sit there just tell the doctor all your symptoms, you may or may not get an accurate diagnosis.
 Designed experiments, like visiting this doctor, shortens the time required to identify the major effects in a system, and to do so accurately.

-A saturated design is a resolution III design.
-These designs allows you to determine the main effects with the smallest number of experiments.

 Saturated designs are most suited for screening, and should always be run when you are investigating a new system with many factors.
-If there is a strong interaction present in such a system then it will be confounded with a main effect, so some caution is required.
+These designs are usually of resolution III and allow you to determine the main effects with the smallest number of experiments.

-Let's continue with the example of a :math:`2^{7-4}_{\text{III}}` experiment introduced in the section on :ref:`highly fractionated designs <DOE-highly-fractionated-designs>`.
-We had a system with seven factors, called **ABCDEFG**.
-We ran the 8 experiments at the levels in the table (repeated again below) and obtained the corresponding values of :math:`y`.
+For example, a :math:`2^{7-4}_{\text{III}}` factorial introduced in the section on :ref:`highly fractionated designs <DOE-highly-fractionated-designs>` will screen 7 factors in 8 experiments.
+Once you have run the 8 experiments you can quickly tell which subset of the 7 factors are actually important, and spend the rest of your budget on clearly understanding these effects and their interactions.
+Let's see how by continuing the previous example, repeated again below with the corresponding values of :math:`y`.

 	.. tabularcolumns:: |c||c|c|c||c|c|c|c|c|